 All pre-interview disclosure must be carefully considered by the Command Triangle prior to release.
 Pre-interview disclosure could include evidence such as videos, audio recordings, etc. Decisions around pre-interview disclosure will be documented within the file and are specific to each case.
 On a case by case basis, witnesses may be allowed to review materials that they were party to during the incident and/or created.
+For officers, this could include their notes, PRIME entries, CAD, radio transmissions, etc. This is a general rule, but is subject to the discretion of the Command Triangle on a case by case basis, depending on the file.

 When considering pre-interview disclosure, the Command Triangle must weigh the interests of getting the best evidence possible from a witness with the risk of interfering with a witness' independent recollection of the incident.
-For police officers, review materials could include their notes, PRIME entries, CAD, radio transmissions, etc.